chunweiz/CCUX/doc/module.md

 >
 > `mock base url` is the relative path to your mock data such as data/devtest/
 >
 > `generate missing mock data` is a boolean value.
-If it is set to `true`, random data will be generated for each entity in the `metadata.xml` that does not has a corresponding `*.json` entity set file.
+If it is set to `true`, random data will be generated for each entity in the `metadata.xml` that does not has a corresponding `*.json` entity set file

 ##

 **Routing**

 This is the place for you to declare all the routes and targets for your module.
 All the routes, patterns and targets must be namespaced after your module to make sure they are unique throughout the CCUX application.
+By default, registered views are assumed to be XML views.
+For instance:

 ```
 {